MikhailTodes/portfolio/_projects/1myhog_racer.md

     <img class="two" style='text-align: center; height: 42%; width: 42%; object-fit: contain' src="https://github.com/MikhailTodes/portfolio/blob/gh-pages/public/images/MYHOG/myhog_frame2.png?raw=true">
 </div>

 The base of the frame and the upright housing the servos, are each 3 pieces of  plywood stuck together with wood-glue and screws.
 The two supporting pieces (one upright with “MYHOG” carved on it and the joining top piece) are both two pieces of plywood thick.
 I created the design for these pieces using the free online software, “OnShape”.
-The Solid Works files for each part can be found <a href="https://github.com/MikhailTodes/myhog_racer/tree/master/Model" target="_blank">here</a>.
+The STL files for each part can be found <a href="https://github.com/MikhailTodes/myhog_racer/tree/master/Model" target="_blank">here</a>.
 The different pieces of the frame are designed to fit in firmly with each other.

 At the other end of the frame, I originally attached two caster wheels for support.
 Since the first iteration I have changed to using ball bearing wheels instead.
 This allows for better omni-directionality.
 I have also spread the wheels a bit further out from the centre to help support the frame a bit more.